Order of Selection

 Federal law requires the Vocational Rehabilitation program to serve individuals with the most significant disabilities first when there are not enough resources to serve everyone who is eligible for Vocational Rehabilitation services.
 This means that individuals with the most significant disabilities are given a priority over those with less significant disabilities.
 This process is called an order of selection.

 If you have a less significant disability and fall within a category we cannot currently serve, you may request to have your case placed on a waiting list.
 Should funds become available you will be contacted to assess your interest in services.
 Even if funds are not available to serve you, the Office of Vocational Rehabilitation will provide information and referrals to other agencies that may assist you in meeting your employment needs.
 Below is the Office of Vocational Rehabilitation's Order of Selection.
-Currently, only individuals in category 1.
+Currently, only individuals in category 1 and 2.
 All others are being placed on a wait list for services.

-- Category 1 - Eligible individuals who have the most significant disabilities.
+Category 1 - Eligible individuals who have the most

-- Category 2 - Eligible individuals with significant disabilities who have limitations in three major areas of functional limitations.
+Category 2 - Eligible individuals with significant disabilities who have limitations in two (2) major areas of functional limitations.

 The Eligibility Process